 \subsection{Binary Phase Distribution}

-To explore the generality of the structured random model, we experiment with three different phase distributions for the phase $\theta_j$ in the diagonal elements $d_j = r_j e^{\mathrm{j} \theta_j}$: \begin{enumerate} \item Uniform: uniform distribution on $[-\pi, \pi)$; \item Laplace: distribution of $\operatorname{arctan2}(\frac{y}{x})$, where $x$ and $y$ are drawn from a standard Laplace distribution; \item Binary: uniform distribution in $\{0, \pi \}$. \end{enumerate}
+To explore the generality of our structured random model, we experiment with three phase distributions for the phase $\theta_j$ in the diagonal elements $d_j = r_j \mathrm{e}^{\mathrm{j} \theta_j}$: \begin{enumerate} \item Uniform: uniform distribution on $[-\pi, \pi)$; \item Laplace: distribution of $\operatorname{arctan2}(y,x)$, where $x$ and $y$ are drawn from a standard Laplace distribution; \item Binary: uniform distribution in $\{0, \pi \}$. \end{enumerate}

-Fig.~\ref{fig:diag_distribution} displays these three distributions, and Fig.~\ref{fig:phase} shows the model's performance using the alternative diagonal distributions.
-It can be seen that all options produce the same results despite their significant difference in distribution.
-In particular, the binary distribution can greatly simplify the manufacturing of the diffusers as it corresponds to a minimum of discrete values.
-Additionally, the diagonal matrices at different layers can share identical elements, allowing all diffusers to be manufactured from the same template.
+We provide in Figure~\ref{fig:diag_distribution} a histogram of a realization of a phase the follows these three distributions and observe that they are substantially different.
+Despite this, we see in Figure~\ref{fig:phase} that all options produce the same result.
+In particular, the binary distribution can greatly simplify the manufacture of the diffusers as it corresponds to only 2 discrete values.
+Additionally, the diagonal matrices at different layers can share identical elements, which would allow all diffusers to be manufactured from the same template.

-The observed universality can be understood by considering that the diagonal elements are effectively summed through the Fourier transform.
-Due to the Central Limit Theorem, this summation leads the resulting matrix elements to approach a complex-valued Gaussian distribution, independent of the specific distribution of the diagonal entries.
+The observed universality can be understood if one considers that the diagonal elements are effectively summed through the Fourier transform.
+Due to the central limit theorem, this summation leads the resulting matrix elements to approach a complex-valued Gaussian distribution, independently of the specific distribution of the diagonal entries.